zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-on-websphere.md

 See [Installing a Liferay DXP Tomcat Bundle](../installing-a-liferay-dxp-tomcat-bundle.md) to learn more about available Liferay DXP downloads.

 The [`LIFERAY_HOME` directory](../../reference/liferay-home.md) is where Liferay DXP stores and manages files and folders required to function.
 On WebSphere, the `LIFERAY_HOME` directory is typically `[Install Location]/WebSphere/AppServer/profiles/[your-profile]/liferay`.

+Here are the basic steps for installing DXP on WebSphere:

+1. Preparing WebSphere for DXP
+1. Installing DXP Dependencies
+1. Database Configuration
+1. Mail Configuration
+1. Enable Cookies for HTTP Sessions
+1. Deploying the DXP WAR
+1. Setting the JDK Version for Compiling JSPs

 ## Preparing WebSphere for DXP